ecmwf/anemoi-inference/docs/inference/apis/level3.rst

 .. literalinclude:: code/level3_3.yaml
    :language: yaml

-See :ref:`run-config` for more details on the configuration file.
+See :ref:`run_command` for more details on the configuration file.

 .. warning::